 The Age of Innocence

-THE AGE OF INNOCENCE (1993), Martin Scorsese’s acclaimed adaptation of Edith Wharton’s classic American novel, will have an exclusive 25th anniversary engagement Friday, August 10-Thursday, August 16 at IFC Center.
-Showing in a gorgeous 4K digital restoration created from scans of the original negative, with the audio remastered to filmmaker-approved 5.1, the director’s reimagining of Wharton’s tale of an unexpected passion among the upper crust of Gilded Age New York society has never looked or sounded better.
+The Gilded Age has never looked more sumptuous–or more fraught–than in Martin Scorsese’s acclaimed adaptation of Edith Wharton’s classic American novel.
+Showing for a special 30th anniversary run in a gorgeous 4K digital restoration, created from scans of the original negative, with the audio remastered to filmmaker-approved 5.1, the director’s reimagining of Wharton’s tale of unexpected passion among the upper crust of 19th-century New York society remains one of his greatest films.

 In the upper echelons of 1870s New York, high-minded young lawyer Newland Archer (Daniel Day-Lewis) is being groomed to wed the impeccably suitable May Welland (Winona Ryder, nominated for a Best Supporting Actress Oscar for the role).
 But then her cousin Ellen (Michelle Pfeiffer) returns to town abruptly, having fled a “dissolute” European husband and trailing scandal in her wake.
 Dispatched to persuade Ellen to give up her intention to divorce, Archer finds himself falling deeply in love with her instead, throwing everything he’s ever known into jeopardy.